andreasvida/swtchess/readme.md

 EngineWidget can start/stop a UCI engine.
 Number of best lines shown can be configured through +/- Buttons.

-The main class is Chess (in package swtchess)
+The main class is Chess (in package swtchess).

 Engine executable and parameters may be supplied via command line arguments, or hardcoded in the Chess class.

 ![Screenshot 1](screen1.png?raw=true "Screenshot 1")